donglearnsda/Project-Tableau-Arsenal-FC-Season-18-19-Players-Statistics-Analysis/README.md

 **4. Project Planning & Aim Grid**

-    1. Main purposes: What questions the stake holders want to answer?
+    1. Main purposes: What questions the stakeholders want to answer?

         - Find players who have the most affection of the team.

         - Show valuable statistics of players for stake holders (management team) to make effective decisions.

-    2. Stake Holders: Who will be involved?
+    2. Stakeholders: Who will be involved?

         - Chief executive officer